-The Read to ME Challenge is an opportunity to contribute to a child’s literacy growth by reading aloud to one or more children for at least 15 minutes.
-The steps for taking the challenge are listed below and you can access resources to promote the challenge through the links on the left hand side of this page.
+The Read to ME Challenge is an opportunity to contribute to a child’s literacy growth by reading aloud in any language to one or more children for at least 15 minutes.
+The steps for taking the challenge are listed below and you can access resources to promote the challenge through the links on the left-hand side of this page.
 You can also read about how the challenge is spreading across Maine by visiting the Read to ME Challenge articles.

 Steps for Taking the Read to ME Challenge

-- Read to and/or have a child/children read to you for at least 15 minutes.
+- Read to and/or have a child/children read to you in any language for at least 15 minutes.